AguaClara/floc_app/README.md

 Sahil Hosalli

-### Goals for Spring 2022:
+### Goals for Spring 2023:
 1. Train new members on Github, OpenCV and Python.
 2. Get familiar with scripts written fall semester.
-3. Go through sample images and classify the floc sizes within the images, use this as the test data set
-4. Run the algorithm on these images and adjust filters based on which ones minimize the error with the test data set calculations
+3. Run the algorithm on these images and adjust filters based on which ones minimize the error with the test data set calculations
-5. Obtain a new camera, run tests on images with the camera
+4. Obtain a new camera, run tests on images with the camera
-6. Update front-end application to make it easier to use and more advanced.

 ### Calendar: